Skip to content

 15 Nov 2018

 Acidophilus is a microorganism (often called a 'probiotic') from the Lactobacillus family of natural bacteria.
 Its full name is Lactobacillus acidophilus, or L. acidophilus for short.
 Acidophilus has been well-researched in areas such as digestive health and immunity.
 It is naturally found in the gut, and is probably the microorganism most commonly found in natural bacteria (or 'live cultures') supplements on the market today.
+To learn the basics about probiotics, read the article: What are probiotics?

 It is worth bearing in mind that acidophilus can come in varying strains (types) and strengths, and that different strains of acidophilus have different qualities.
 For example the strain Lactobacillus acidophilus Rosell-52 is registered in the prestigious 'Collection National de Culture de Microorganisms (CNCM)' at the Institut Pasteur in France, and has been shown to help break down lactose.
 On the other hand the strain Lactobacillus acidophilus NCFM® is registered at the North Carolina State University and has been clinically trialled in a huge amount of studies, in areas including IBS, health in the elderly, and pollen allergies.